HAICORE: computing resources for the Helmholtz AI community

 Need help?
 Open a Ticket at our support portal.

 After a positive formality check, an account will be generated and you will be informed that you now have access to the system.
 Please note that due to an overflow of work, only 5 people per week will be granted access.

 Any work performed on the HAICORE@KIT partition should be appropriately cited:

 "This work was supported by the Helmholtz Association's Initiative and Networking Fund on the HAICORE@KIT partition."

-For lightweight project usage with up to 5000 GPU/h per year - GPUs implemented at FZJ
+For lightweight project usage with up to 5,000 GPU/h per half year - GPUs implemented at FZJ

-Until the HAICORE resource allocation is set up through the voucher system, compute projects must be created manually.
+The HAICORE resource allocation is set up through the voucher system, compute projects must be submitted there.
 These are the required steps:

 Make sure that your code makes good use of the GPUs: On Juwels Booster, one of the fastest supercomputer in Europe, your job will be assigned at least one full compute node with four GPUs.
 If you use only one, the usage of four will be deducted from your account.